Bible Belt: Other Bible Belts in the United States

 In addition to the South, there is a smaller Bible Belt in West Michigan, centered on the heavily Dutch-influenced cities of Holland and Grand Rapids.
 Christian colleges in that region include Calvin University, Hope College, Cornerstone University, Grace Christian University, and Kuyper College.
 Much like the South, West Michigan is generally fiscally and socially conservative.

 There is also a Bible Belt in the western suburbs of Chicago (especially in DuPage County), centered on Wheaton.
 Christian colleges in that region include Wheaton College, North Central College, Northern Baptist Theological Seminary, and Elmhurst University.
 Christian publishing houses in that region include Crossway, InterVarsity Press, and Tyndale House.
 Carol Stream is home to the headquarters of Christianity Today.

-Colorado Springs, Colorado could be considered a Bible belt due to the large amount of prominent evangelical organizations headquartered there including Focus on the Family, Compassion International, The Navigators, David C. Cook, Young Life, Biblica, and others, even though it has low church attendance compared to other Bible belts.
+Colorado Springs, Colorado, could be considered a Bible belt due to the large amount of prominent evangelical organizations headquartered there including Focus on the Family, Compassion International, The Navigators, David C. Cook, Young Life, Biblica, and others, even though it has low church attendance compared to other Bible belts.

 History

 During the colonial period (1607–1776), the South was a stronghold of the Anglican church.
-Its transition to a stronghold of non-Anglican Protestantism occurred gradually over the next century as a series of religious revival movements, many associated with the Baptist denomination, gained great popularity in the region.
+Its transition to a stronghold of non-Anglican Protestantism occurred gradually over the next century as a series of religious revival movements, many associated with the Methodist and Baptist denominations, gained great popularity in the region.

 The northern colonial Bible Belt (especially New England with its Puritan heritage) frequently performed missionary work in the South.
-"The centre of Particular Baptist activity in early America was in the Middle Colonies.
-In 1707 five churches in New Jersey, Pennsylvania, and Delaware were united to form the Philadelphia Baptist Association, and through the association they embarked upon vigorous missionary activity.
-By 1760 the Philadelphia association included churches located in the present states of Connecticut, New York, New Jersey, Pennsylvania, Delaware, Virginia, and West Virginia; and by 1767 further multiplication of churches had necessitated the formation of two subsidiary associations, the Warren in New England and the Ketochton in Virginia.
-The Philadelphia association also provided leadership in organizing the Charleston Association in the Carolinas in 1751."
+The centre of Baptist activity in early America was in the Middle Colonies.
+In 1707 five churches in New Jersey, Pennsylvania, and Delaware assembled together and established the Philadelphia Baptist Association, one of the oldest Baptist regional associations in America, and through the new ecclesiastical body they embarked upon vigorous missionary activity.
+By 1760 the Philadelphia Baptist Association included churches located in the present states of Connecticut, New York, New Jersey, Pennsylvania, Delaware, Virginia, and West Virginia; and by 1767 further multiplication of churches had necessitated the formation of two subsidiary regional associations, the Warren Baptist Association in New England and the Ketochton Baptist Association in Virginia.
+The Philadelphia Association also provided leadership in organizing the Charleston Baptist Association in the Carolinas in 1751."